menzel-gfdl/hack_2019/README.md

 as standalone programs on the OLCF Ascent system.

 # Requirements
 The GNU autotools build system and a fortran compiler.
-The fv_mapz and nh_core kernels also require the netCDF fortran library.
+The fv_mapz and nh_core programs also require the netCDF fortran library.

 # Configuring the environment